pburglin/EpicSagaBuilder/README.md

 ## Support

-For issues and feature requests, please create an issue in the GitHub repository or contact support@epicsagabuilder.com.
+For issues and feature requests, please create an issue in the GitHub repository.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE - see the LICENSE file for details.